kendopunk/stencil-vizzle/readme/README-STV-BAR-CHART.md

 | ---- | ---- | ----------- | ------- |
 | CustomEvent | stv-bar-chart-loaded | Fired when component renders | `{component: 'stv-bar-chart', chartId: String }` |

-The rich ```chartData``` property cannot, and should not, be set inline in the custom element with JSON.stringify().
-Instead, listen for the `stv-line-chart-loaded` event and then use DOM selection tools to set the `chartData` property, e.g. after an asynchronous API call.
+The rich ```chart-data``` property cannot, and should not, be set inline in the custom element with JSON.stringify().
+Instead, listen for the `stv-bar-chart-loaded` event and then use DOM selection tools to set the `chart-data` property, e.g. after an asynchronous API call.

-### chartData
+### chart-data

 Many visualization libraries enforce certain structure conventions on the data required to render a visualization and this enforcement is often overly-rigid.
 In these cases, the transformations required of data coming directly from an API, for example, can be cumbersome at best.  `stencil-vizzle` components have been designed to offer some degree of flexibility in terms of mapping properties to chart values in the hopes of requiring little to no tranformation between data retrieval and assignment to the custom element.